Du Chisiza: Early life

 Chisiza was the third son of Dunduzu K. Chisiza, a prominent activist of Malawian Independence who was killed in 1962 six months before Du's birth.
 His uncle, Yatuta Chisiza, was also a nationalist involved in politics, serving as bodyguard to Banda during the struggle for independence.
 He was killed following independence during an attempted take-over of the Presidency in 1967.

 Chisiza became interested in drama at the Henry Henderson Institute in Blantyre as a secondary school student.
 He wrote and directed 'The Deceased's Attack', which won first prize at the National Schools Drama Festival in 1982.
 He later moved to the US and was awarded a BFA in Performing Arts at the Philadelphia College of the Performing Arts.
 He also became a martial arts enthusiast obtaining a black belt and becoming an instructor at the Philadelphia Arts Centre.
 He returned to Malawi soon after graduation.

 Wakhumbata Workshop Theatre

 In 1983, he formed the Wakhumbata Workshop Theatre before he went to the U.S. Wakhumbata in Chichewa and Tumbuka means among them "one who hugs", "one who hatches eggs" and "those who grieve".
 This workshop helped develop the performing arts in Malawi.
-After Du Chisiza's death from an AIDS related illness the theatre was led by Gertrude Webster Kamkwatira.
+After Du Chisiza's death from an illness the theatre was led by Gertrude Webster Kamkwatira.